gthubornottogethub/urlshortt/README.md

 # How to Run

-Just run the console, navigate to the directory and run:
+Just navigate to the directory and run:
 > npm run dev

+# Notes

+1. Beware of the note in the app page: you have to specify the protocol with the url, for example: htttps://google.com
+2. I will host the project soon